 Planning Activity in Gale

-The most common application types near Gale were discharge of conditions (2), full planning applications (1), outline applications (1).
+The most common application types near Gale were outline applications (2), full planning applications (1), listed building and heritage (1).

 Nearby Towns